-Written by Philip Oakey, Ian Craig Marsh, Adrian Wright & Martyn Ware.
+Written by Philip Oakey, Martyn Ware, Ian Craig Marsh and Philip Adrian Wright.

 Speaking of which, what is your choice